Lipsita-C/WordCountWeb/README.md

 # WordCountWeb
-A webpage to where you can uplaod a text file and can count number of words present in the file.'/n' Technologies used:-
+A webpage to where you can uplaod a text file and can count number of words present in the file.

+Technologies used:-
 1.HTML
 2.CSS